baehyunsol/Sodigy/Portability.md

 ## External Crates

+### hmath

+It's used to handle arbitrary width integers.

 ### smallvec

 It's purely for optimization purpose.
 Removing all the `smallvec`s (and using `vec`s instead) doesn't change anything, but its performance.